0nix/ggj21/twine/evidence_questioning.md

 [Withdraw the evidence, to agree with Sessler.]

 You lend credence to Sessler's objections and make a note to expunge the evidence from the surveillance record.
 Sessler purses his lips, and moves on to the next part of the interrogation.
-Bayer tuts.
+Bayer just tuts.

 (no change)

 ### 1.3 Two Sofas on the Lounge

 Sessler and Bayer listen to you making a note of Hassel owning two sofas not being much in line with someone of his earned income and station.
-Evidence may suggest that he is receiving more money than is reported in official documentation.
+Evidence may suggest that he is receiving more money than is reported on official documentation.

-"Agent, there are hundreds of explanations that fit this piece of evidence that are much simpler than any malfeasance in another department that's not yours."
+"Agent, there are hundreds of explanations that fit this piece of evidence that are not attributable to malfeasance."
 Bayer chides.

-"Not to mention that's there's already something in file that explains this course of action, Hassel was unfortunately involved with an element that has been taken care of.
-I think owning a piece of furniture that used to be owned by a friend, or what have you, is not against the law."
-Sessler agrees, a surprised look on his face. /n/n "Now, Agent, please tell us why we should even entertain this piece of evidence to be included into the dossier."
+"Not to mention that's there's already something in-file that explains this course of action: Hassel was, rather unfortunately, involved with a malicious element that has been taken care of.
+I think owning a piece of furniture that used to by someone else isn't against the law."
+Sessler agrees, a surprised look on his face. /n/n "Now, Agent, please tell us why we should even entertain to include this piece of evidence into the dossier."
 Bayer says, rapping his finger on the papers.

 _Option 1_

 [Previous association with a detained subject.]

 You say that precisely owning belongings that are potentially from a previous association are more than enough to arise suspicion of subversive attitudes.
-The rational thing would have been to shun and disassociate from the relation for one's own benefit and the country's.
+The rational thing would have been to shun and disassociate for one's own benefit and the country's.

 Sessler nods in agreement.
 Bayer shakes his head.
 "If the Lieutenant wants to continue with our previous pattern in leaping to conclusions, I cannot help but think this is a gross misuse of state resources." /n/n "What do you mean, Bayer?"
 Sessler asks, annoyed. /n/n Sergeant Bayer sighs and raises his hands.
 "Add it to the record if you want, Sessler.
-I will not be co-signing sloppy work." /n/n "Why, Bayer am I not surprised that likes of you want to be lax on suspicious persons?"
-Sessler tuts as he straightens up the papers against the desk. <- (TODO: check back for english accuracy of this action)
+I will not be co-signing sloppy work." /n/n "Bayer, why am I not surprised that likes of you want to be lax on suspicious persons?"
+Sessler tuts as he squares up the papers against the desk.

 (lambda superleader -1)

 [Insist on the money angle.]

-You insist that owning multiple pieces of this kind of furniture was not something that Hassel could afford easily, let alone with his time as a worker in the electronics factory he labored.
+You insist that owning multiple pieces of this kind of furniture was not something that Hassel could afford easily, let alone with his time as a worker in the electronics factory.
 Even if there were other, simpler explanations, they should not deter from the fact that this an eccentricity that needs to be on the record.

 Bayer rests his hand on his face for a few seconds, processing the information.
 He reads the papers, mouthing the words written.
 "I think this may have some merit, Agent."
-He finally says.
-"Not the best piece of evidence we've had against a potentially subversive element, but worth following up on should the prosecution deem it needed."
+He says after reading to himself.
+"Not the best piece of evidence we've had against a potentially subversive element, but worth following up should the prosecution deem it needed."

 "Unbelievable," Sessler says, angrily.
-"This kind of reasoning is going to convince you to note the subject's choice of home décor.
-That this will put anti-citizen elements behind bars, Sessler?
-Really?
-Is this how they caught daddy?"
-He says with and increasingly louder voice.
+"This is kind of reasoning that is going to convince you?
+The subject's choice of home décor?
+Tthis will put an anti-citizen element behind bars, Sessler?
+Tell me, is this how they caught your daddy?"
+He says, his voice rising in volume on every word.

-Seeking a reaction, Sessler stares down Bayer, while the Sergeant is still like a statue.
-But you swear you can feel the heat come off his face.
+Sessler stares down Bayer, seeking a reaction.
+All the while, the Sergeant is still like a statue.
+You swear you can feel the heat come off of his face.
 After about thirty seconds, he clears up his throat and responds.
 "I was very clear with my assessment, Lieutenant."
-He leans on the last word of that sentence.
-"I think it's worth pursuing for any other behaviors that are not consistent.
+He leans on the last word of that sentence, hard.
+"I think it's worth pursuing, as well as any other behaviors that are not consistent.
 The Agent's right to point it out even if it's slim."

 (lambda leader -1)

 ### 1.4 Dissatisfaction with the party

-A very clearly stated dissatisfaction with the state of government and the Party, while not in and of itself an act of treason or subversion, is often the gateway to subversive attitudes and affiliations. /n/n You were about to explain this, when both the Lieutenant and the Sergeant interrupt you.
+A very clearly stated dissatisfaction with the state of government and the Party, while in and of itself not an act of treason, is often the gateway to subversive attitudes and affiliations. /n/n You were about to explain this, when both the Lieutenant and the Sergeant interrupt you.
 "Agent."
 Sessler says.
 "No need to go on about that matter.
 It has to be on the record as a matter of form.
 We've always done that." /n/n "Of course," Bayer responds.
 "This is just protocol.
 However I do have to wonder what could have motivated this outburst."

-"Could have been simply that we created the dissatisfaction?"
+"Could have simply been that we created the dissatisfaction?"
 Bayer inquires.
-"We have put him on the no-exit visa list as a part of procedure.
+"We have put him on the no-exit visa list -- part and parcel of procedure.
 He is subject to Ministry surveillance, after all.
-This might just be a man annoyed at something we did, but of course had no right to know.
-He had never been in our sphere of interest before.
-Some manner of outward manifestation discomfort is justified."
+This might just be a man annoyed at something we did.
+Of course, it's something that he has no right to know.
+He had never been in our sphere of interest before, and had no reason to suspect otherwise.
+Some manner of outward manifestation of discomfort is justified."

 "We didn't start surveillance on this man out of the blue, Sergeant."
 Sessler responds.
-"This should ring bells for you from dear pop-pop, Sergeant Bayer."
+"Thuogh this should ring bells for you from.
+Remind you of dear pop-pop, hmm Bayer?"
 He says mirthfully, savoring those last words.
 "This fits a pattern of behavior that precisely justifies surveillance.
 Intelligence has put him on a list for reasons of state security.
-If Division XXI has reason to suspect something through independent informants, then we should heed their call."
+If Division XXI has reason to suspect something through independent informants, then we should heed their call." /n/n Sessler waits for a response to his provocation.
+Sergeant Bayer simply glances at him and remains silent.

 [Agree with Sessler]